Dodgers vs. Phillies MLB Betting Odds, Trends & Prediction

 The L.A.
-Dodgers head to Philadelphia to face the Phillies at 6:40 PM ET on Tuesday night on TBS.
-It’s the first game of a three-game set.
+Dodgers remain in Philadelphia to face the Phillies at 7:00 PM ET on Wednesday night on ESPN.
+It’s the second game of a three-game set.
 Keep reading for our Dodgers vs. Phillies betting prediction.

 Can the Phillies win the game outright as money-line home favorites?